 “In recent years, the top 30 fastest growing economies in the world have all been in emerging markets.
 It is estimated that more than $5 trillion in wealth will be passed from one generation to the next within these economies over the next ten years, and this suggests that there will be a significant increase in philanthropic activity in these societies in the coming decades, including in the Middle East.”

 You are also a member of the UNESCO International Commission on the Futures of Education.
 What lasting changes do you expect COVID-19 and the rise of new technologies to have on both education and work?

 The International Commission has been mandated to reimagine how knowledge and learning can be used to shape the futures of humanity in a more positive way in a world of increasing complexity and uncertainty.
 My own view in relation to the MENA region specifically, mostly based on my experience in business, is that many of the old models of education are no longer fit for purpose in the world that we live and work in today.
 At least here in the Middle East, and probably more broadly, we need to be developing new models of education that are more human-centric and focused less exclusively on developing technical skills, but more on developing people.
 That probably means a greater emphasis on mental health, self-confidence, cultivating empathy, critical thinking, and equipping people with the “soft skills” that will serve them well no matter what happens to one particular industry or another.
 As long as there are humans walking the earth, these skills will be in demand and increasingly so, I believe.

 We plan to release our main report and findings at the UN General Assembly later this year, so watch this space.

-As published on LEADERS Magazine in March 2021.
+As published in the Leaders Magazine in April 2021.